-In this article today, I will be discussing 2 pretty interesting questions that was surfaced to me recently in one of the online forums.
-The question are, “What is the future of non gamstop casinos?” & “will the UKGC ever close down casinos not registered with gamstop?”
-Before I answer the questions, there are a few underlying things embedded in the question that needs to be answered as well.
+In this article today, I will be discussing about a pretty interesting question that was surfaced to me recently in one of the online forums.
+The question was, “will the UKGC ever close down casinos not registered with gamstop?”
+Before I answer the question, there are a few underlying things embedded in the question that needs to be answered as well.

 Players have to voluntarily be included in this program and they can then decide for themselves how long they want to be ban for from accessing gamstop online casino sites.
 While it appears that it is a good initiative for hardcore gambling addicts, it is not that ideal for regular or light gamblers who can control their gambling habits.
 Furthermore, there are ways to bypass gamstop, therefore, allowing problem gamblers to circumvent these restrictions.